ImperialStranger/hashapp/README.md

 # hashapp
-An utitlity written in python that can check and verify hash of files
+An utitlity written in python that can check and verify hash of a file